 Lizdelia Piñón, Ed.D., is IDRA’s education associate with more than 20 years of experience in bilingual and ESL education in both K-12 as well as higher education.
 She has worked as a bilingual/ESL teacher, university instructor and graduate research assistant in education.
 Her areas of expertise include bilingual education, ESL (both K-12 and adult learning) programs and educational implementations.
 Growing up in Chicago, she attended as a student one of the first dual language programs from prekindergarten through eighth grade.

 Dr. Piñón provides professional development and technical assistance to schools across the nation on effective bilingual education for all students.
 She designs and delivers interactive training that provides teachers tools for increasing student achievement in bilingual education areas.
 She also coordinates service delivery to schools across the U.S. South to ensure all students receive an excellent and equitable education, regardless of their national origin, native language or immigration status.
+In 2022, Dr. Piñón was appointed to the State Board for Educator Certification (SBEC) Bilingual Special Education Educator Standards Advisory Committee.
+She provided invited expert testimony before the Texas House Public Education and Higher Education Committees on an interim charge regarding the teacher shortages in public schools.

 Dr. Piñón earned her doctorate of education in educational leadership from Texas Christian University (TCU) in Fort Worth, Texas.
 Her dissertation focused on implementation of translanguaging.
 She earned a master of science in literacy education and an advanced certificate of graduate studies in teaching English as a second language (TESOL) and bilingual education from Northern Illinois University (NIU) and a bachelor of arts in political science with a minor in Spanish from the University of Illinois at Urbana-Champaign (UIUC).
 She holds a principal certification, and a generalist teaching certificates in EC-6 as well as in 4-8, as well as a bilingual education certification for grades EC-8 in both Texas and Illinois.
 She is fluent in Spanish and English.